cspanring/ember-wufoo-form/README.md

     ember install ember-wufoo-form

-## Usage and Configuration
+## Usage

-Add the component to one of your templates:
+The `wufoo-form` component accepts a set of required and optional attributes:

     {{wufoo-form
-      formId="FORM_ID"
-      target="FORM_TARGET_SELECTOR"
+      // required
+      formId="<wufoo form id>"
+      userName="<wufoo username>"

+      // optional
+      target="<DOM selector where to render the form to"

+      // optional parameters, proxied from wufoo embed library
+      autoResize: <default true>,
+      height: <default '500'>,
+      header: <default 'show'>,
+      ssl: <default true>,
     }}

-It will inject a script tag to load Wufoo's JavaScript library, which will add an iframe to display the form.
+The component will inject a script tag to load Wufoo's JavaScript embed library, which will add an iframe to display the form.

 The required `formId` can be found on the "Share a link to your form" page in the Wufoo form admin.

-If an (optional) `target` attribute is provided, the form will render into given selector on the page.

 ## Collaboration